Are Sur-Rons Street-Legal? Breaking Down the Electric Dirt Bike's Legal Status

 Conflicting Info Being Shared on YouTube

 Recently, there was a YouTuber who posted a video of himself on a Surron electric motorcycle riding in both the bike lane and the regular street.
-Bikes like the Surron Light Bee, Talaria Sting, E-Ride Pro, and the Segway X260 are lightweight electric dirt bikes.
+Bikes like the Surron Light Bee X, E-Ride Pro, Segway X260, and Talaria Sting are lightweight electric dirt bikes.
 They lack the turn signals and mirrors that would allow them to be licensed and classified as a moped or similar, depending on the e-bike laws of a given state.
 Despite their popularity, their street legality remains subject of debate within the electric motorcycle community.

-Another YouTuber posted a video where he interviewed a CHP officer about where these types of bikes can be ridden.
-City streets are out of the question.
-They aren’t a Class 1, Class 2, or Class 3 e-bike.
+Another YouTuber posted a video where he interviewed a CHP officer about where these electric dirt bikes can be ridden.
+City streets are definitely out of the question — they aren’t a Class 1, Class 2, or Class 3 e-bike.
 In some states, they might be categorized as a “Class 4” e-bike.
-They go too fast to fit in the 3-class system, and they also don’t have pedals, so they can never be classified as an e-bike.
-They also have motors that are two to three times the maximum wattage allowed in the U.S. (which is 750 W), as stock motors on these bikes start at over 3000 W. So technically, they’re not street-legal electric dirt bikes.
+They go too fast to fit in the three-class system, and they also don’t have pedals, so they can never be classified as an e-bike.
+They also have motors that are two to three times the maximum wattage allowed in the U.S. (which is 750 W), as stock motors on these bikes start at over 3,000 W. So technically, none of them would be a street-legal electric dirt bike.

 Street-Legal Electric Dirt Bike Modifications and Safety Concerns